-Careers for experienced aerospace engineers in the field can pay more than $100,000.
+Careers for experienced aerospace engineers in the field can pay more than over $100,000.
 Aerospace and aeronautical engineers can find jobs working for the government or for private companies developing, designing, building and testing space and aircraft.
-Read the story of an Army officer in the University of Colorado Boulder doctorate program on her way to becoming the first female academy professor in physics and nuclear engineering at the U.S. Military Academy at West Point, N.Y.
+Read the story of an Army officer in the University of Colorado Boulder doctorate PhD program on her way to becoming the first female academy professor in physics and nuclear engineering at the U.S. Military Academy at West Point, N.Y.

 Interested in learning more?
 College Factual has put together a list of veteran-friendly colleges for getting a degree in aerospace and aeronautical engineering.

 To come up with this ranking, College Factual measures the quality of the aerospace engineering program by looking at average salaries of graduates, graduation rates, student loan default rates, as well as the popularity, depth and breadth of the program offered.
 Read more about the methodology here.
 Salaries are estimates with data provided by Payscale.